Phone

 The authority competent to issue eviction orders for lease agreements, whether formal or informal, is the Dispute Resolution Council located in the jurisdiction where the property is situated.
 In cases involving formally registered lease agreements, eviction may also be pursued through the Registration Enforcement Office.

-If the leased premises are commercial and the lease agreement was concluded under legislation enacted in or prior to 1977, the Dispute Resolution Council will not have jurisdiction, and the matter must be brought before the competent court.
+If the leased premises are commercial and the lease agreement was concluded under legislation enacted before 1977, the Dispute Resolution Council will not have jurisdiction, and the matter must be brought before the competent court.

 COVID 19 Regulations Concerning Tenants